IIIF/api/source/api/content-state/0.9/index.md

 {% endraw %}
 ```

-However, this JSON-LD content MUST be content-state-encoded as in [Section 6][contentstate-encoding] below:
+However, this fragment MUST be content-state-encoded as in [Section 6][contentstate-encoding] below:

 ```html
 {% raw %}